Learning an Ensemble Token from Task-driven Priors in Facial Analysis

-In \cref{fig:ET-Fuser}, we initialize the \(t_k\), a learnable query feature, and subsequently concatenate it with the \(T\).
-Drawing inspiration from MaskFormer~\cite{NEURIPS2021_950a4152} and dropout~\cite{10.5555/2627435.2670313}, random subsampling within the feature representation not only mitigates overfitting but also rectifies global representations and potential inconsistencies in the token's forward pass between training and inference phases, specifically within ET-Fuser.
+In Fig.~\ref{fig:KT-Adapter}, we initialize the \(t_k\), a learnable query feature, and subsequently concatenate it with the \(T\).
+Drawing inspiration from MaskFormer~\citep{NEURIPS2021_950a4152} and dropout~\citep{10.5555/2627435.2670313}, random subsampling within the feature representation not only mitigates overfitting but also rectifies global representations and potential misalignment in the token's forward pass between training and inference phases, specifically within KT-Adapter.
 We introduce a stochastic drop mask \(m\) denoted as:

 which randomly subsamples the \(T\) over threshold \(\theta\).
 The \(T\) are subjected to drop mask and consequently excluded from further processing.
-During the construction of the \(m_i\), the \(t_c\) is invariably passed through the subsampling, ensuring inference consistency and conferring a higher magnitude relative to other prior tokens, mirroring the treatment of the ensemble token itself.
+During the construction of the \(m_i\), the \(t_c\) is invariably passed through the subsampling, ensuring inference consistency and conferring a higher magnitude relative to other prior tokens, mirroring the treatment of the knowledge token itself.

-We employed multi-head self-attention (MHSA) for learning ensemble tokens.
-The subsampled token set \(T_{{masked}}\) in \cref{eq:drop-mask2} is presented as input to the conventional attention mechanism:
+We employed multi-head self-attention (MHSA) for learning knowledge tokens.
+The subsampled token set \(T_{{masked}}\) in Eq.~\ref{eq:drop-mask2} is presented as input to the conventional attention mechanism:

 In application of self-attention, positional embeddings are applied to \(T_{\text{masked}}\) based on the primitive task position \(i\).
-The\(\hat{T}\) generated by the attention layer undergoes subsampling to \({\hat{t}_k, \hat{t}_c}\) via a canonical mask.
+The \(\hat{T}\) generated by the attention layer undergoes subsampling to \({\hat{t}_k, \hat{t}_c}\) via a canonical mask.
 Significantly analogous to the stochastic drop mask, the canonical mask serves to mitigate potential inconsistencies between the training and inference phases.
-In subsequent, a feed-forward network and normalization layer facilitate a seamless transition of the plenty representations \({\hat{t}_k, \hat{t}_c}\) to the decoder pathway.
+In subsequent, a feed-forward network and normalization layer facilitate a seamless transition of the representations \({\hat{t}_k, \hat{t}_c}\) to the decoder pathway.

-\subsection{Decoder and inference}
+\subsection{Decoder and Inference}